Cyber Monday 2019: 100+ best deals and sales to shop

 - BaubleBar: Amp up your holiday party outfits with a few new statement pieces from BaubleBar.
 Take 35% off sitewide, with some exclusions, and 15% off custom items.

-- Betsey Johnson: Get 35% off your entire order with code WOW35 at Betsey Johnson, a brand that specializes in holiday-appropriate sparkly shoes and accessories, through December 1.
+- BCBG: Take 50% off everything at BCBGMaxazria.
+There's no better time to splurge on a new, stunning holiday party dress.

+- BCBGeneration: Get 50% off everything at BCBGeneration.
+From winter-appropriate velvet, sparkly and faux-leather dresses to gifts under $100.

-- Bkr: Take 25% off everything from bkr.
-Use promo code BLACKFRIDAY2019 to score the discount, plus a mini lip balm trio with every order.
+- Bkr: 25% off everything with promo code BLACKFRIDAY2019, plus a free mini lip balm trio with every order.

+- Bloomingdale's: Take 25% off select regular and sale-priced items as well as an extra 50% off select clearance items, online only through December 3.

 - Boden: Use code H7N3 for 30% off almost everything (plus free shipping and returns) at this family-friendly clothing brand.